aktole/oneAPI-samples/DirectProgramming/DPC++FPGA/PlatformTests/board_test/README.md

 oneAPI platform design consists of components operating at different clock domains.
 PCIe and external memories operate at a fixed frequency.
 Corresponding RTL IPs are parametrized to operate at these fixed frequencies by platform vendors.
 Kernel clock frequency is variable and is calculated as a part of oneAPI offline compilation flow for FPGAs.  `board_test` measures the frequency that the kernel is running at in the FPGA and compares this to compiled kernel clock frequency.
 [Test Details](#test-details) section provides more information.

-*Note:* The block diagram shown above is an overview of a typical oneAPI FPGA platform.
+*Note:* The block diagram shown below is an overview of a typical oneAPI FPGA platform.
 Please refer to oneAPI platform vendor documentation for more details on platform components.

 ![](oneapi_fpga_platform.PNG)